-12. AN ACT RELATIVE TO THE UNIFORM ELECTRONIC LEGAL MATERIAL ACT.
 This legislation would enact the Uniform Electronic Legal Material Act (UELMA) promulgated in 2011 by the ULC in response to an increasing number of states publishing statutes and other legal materials in electronic format only in order to conserve financial resources.
 UELMA does not require publication in electronic format and does not prescribe particular technologies.
 However, where the relevant official publisher of legal material chooses to publish an official version of the material electronically, that material must be authenticated by providing a method to determine that it is unaltered; preserved, either in electronic or print form; and accessible, for use by the public on a permanent basis.
-The bill proposes certain materials and official publishers that may be amended upon further study.
-In the five years since its promulgation, thirteen States have enacted UELMA.
+Eighteen States and the District of Columbia have enacted UELMA.

-Sincerely,
+Respectfully,